fabiang/doctrine-migrations-liquibase-laminas/README.md

 If you don't have a recommended `development.config.php` you can also add it to `application.config.php`.
 But you should not activate the module on production systems, as you don't need it there.

+## Usage

+You should see two new command for `doctrine-module` when you execute the following command in your project:

+    ./vendor/bin/doctrine-module list

+* orm:liquibase:createchangelog
+* orm:liquibase:creatediff

+First creates the whole changelog XML file, second command creates just the diff.

 ## Licence